 Our beans are not oily.
 Most high quality beans from reputable roasters will not be roasted dark enough to force the oils from the bean.
 (Light roasted coffees appear dry/wrinkly.)
 Our practice is to roast light enough so that the essential oils that contribute to a coffees taste are still inside (in fact preserved much […]

 All of our coffees are light to light medium roasted.
 We are taking it to another level and really working hard to encourage people to talk about the aromas and flavors they prefer in a coffee vs. the roast level.
-We tend to think people rely too heavily on labeling coffees by roast level as […]
+We taste a vast amount of coffees to select just one.
+Variety, country of origin, […]

 All of our coffees are light to light medium roasted.